 That’s the tactical part, but you still need a promotion strategy for regularly mentioning your lists.
 As you do your usual content planning, be sure to think through how you can naturally weave affiliate pieces and links into the schedule.

-Any Idea List is a helpful resource for connecting your followers to your favorite products.
+Any Idea List is a helpful resource for connecting your followers to your favourite products.
 But to build your best lists — and to boost your earnings — incorporate each of the components above.